 DDN partners with NVIDIA to activate AI in the data centre

-Despite all the talk, AI hasn’t had a revolutionary impact on the data centre industry just yet, but DDN and NVIDIA are looking to push it forward.
+Despite all the talk, AI hasn't had a revolutionary impact on the data center industry just yet, but DDN and NVIDIA are looking to push it forward.

-The two companies have announced a partnership with the intents to reinvent data centres with storage and compute solutions that are equipped for AI and deep learning (DL) workloads.
+The two companies have announced a partnership with the intents to reinvent data centers with storage and compute solutions that are equipped for AI and deep learning (DL) workloads.

 DDN's A³I platform will work alongside Nividia DGX-1 AI supercomputers with the goal to deliver a validated and pre-configured solution that enables high performance at scale.
 This, the companies say, will enable enterprises to utilise data-fueled insights faster and easier using AI and DL.